amnipriyasowrirajan/React_mini_projects/README.md

 - Delete TODO items
 - Real-time synchronization with Firestore database

-# Firebas Auth
+# Firebase Authentication

+A Firebase Authentication component for React that allows users to sign up, sign in, and sign out using Firebase Authentication services.

+- Sign up with email and password
+- Sign in with email and password
+- Sign out
-npm i react-firebase-hooks
+- Install => npm i react-firebase-hooks